jacopobellosi/StudyMate---ASE-project/summarizing-tool/README.md

 **Getting Started**
 -------------------

 ### **Installation**

-1. Build the component by using docker ( is gonna take a long time):
+1. Build the component by using docker (will take a long time):
 ```bash
 docker compose up --build
 ```